Bolus Herbarium Library Borrowing Information

 There is an overnight returns hatch situated outside the Main Library where users can return library materials when the Library is closed.
-The returns hatch is in the old Students' Union Building.
-Enter the building from the Cissie Gool Plaza and take the lift at the left of the entrance (in the passage next to the ATMs) up to the 3rd floor.
-Then follow the signs to the returns hatch.
-The returns hatch is open when the library is closed and closed when the library is open.
+The returns box is at the bottom of the stairs leading up to the main entrance to the Chancellor Oppenheimer Library.
+The returns hatch is open when the library is closed and closed when the library is open .

 The book I need is out on loan ... can I request it?

 If the book you need is out on loan, you can make an online request for it in the Primo, or you can ask a member of the Loans Desk staff to do this for you.